wp-plugins/s2member-secure-file-browser/readme.txt

 Even if you set shortcode option `hidden` to `1`, `.htaccess` will never been displayed.

+= Are directories `access-s2member-level*` protected if they are not in the root directory ? =

+Yes ! `And access-s2member-ccap*` too !

+== What's next? ==

+All futures requests are handled on [GitHub](https://github.com/potsky/WordPressS2MemberFileBrowser/issues?sort=comments&state=open "GitHub")

+Available in upcoming version 0.4 :

+* Upload any file in the `s2member-files` directory
+* Move, copy files and folders
+* Create directories
+* Notification daily reports
+* Manage rights for stats and browser panel

 == Screenshots ==

 1. File browser in action
+2. Admin > File browser in action
+3. Admin > File browser in action when deleting a directory
+4. Admin > File browser in action when renaming a directory
+5. Admin > Download statistics
+6. Admin > Shortcode generator
+7. Admin > Shortcode documentation
+8. Admin > General settings for logs management
+9. Admin > Notification settings for email reporting

 == Changelog ==

+= 0.3 =
+* New language : french
+* New feature : display file size
+* New feature : admin : Statistics - display all downloads, sort and apply filters by date, user, file, IP Address, ...
+* New feature : admin : Statistics - display current s2Member accounting, sort and apply filters by date, user, file and file
+* New feature : admin : File Browser - Rename and delete files and folders
+* New feature : admin : Shortcode generator
+* New feature : admin : Shortcode documentation
+* New feature : admin : Settings - Received an email each time a user downloads a file
+* New feature : admin : Settings - How many logs you want to keep ?
+* Bug fix : dirbase could not work as expected sometimes
+* Enhancement : total plugin rewriting for best performance, practices and security

 = 0.2.1 =
 * Publishing fix